cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

       "dataTriggerMB": 50
     }

-Only changes to the schedule configurations are supported; changes to the schedule name, its type or the program associated with it are not allowed.
+Only changes to the schedule configurations are supported; changes to the schedule name, its type, or the program associated with it are not allowed.
 If a property is not given, the current property will be used.
 If the property is present, the current property will be overwritten by the property specified in the request.
 To remove the value of an existing property, use an empty value for the property.

 .. rubric:: HTTP Responses